-Beliefs about Cybersecurity Rules and Passwords

-Comparing Two Survey Samples of Cybersecurity Professionals and General Users and Future Data collection Experiments
+Beliefs about Cybersecurity Rules and Passwords: Comparing Two Survey Samples of Cyber Security Professionals and General Users

-Ross Koppel PhD, FACMIDavid Harmon UndergraduateSean Smith PhDDepartment of Sociology Univ. of Pennsylvania rkoppel@sas.upenn.eduDavid.B.Harmon.17@dartmouth.eduDepartment of Computer Science Dartmouth College Sws@cs.dartmouth.edu Jin Blythe PhDVijay Kothari PhD StudentInformation Sciences Institute University of Southern California blythe@isi.eduDepartment of Computer Science Dartmouth College vijayk@cs.dartmouth.edu WHAT WE DID Conclusions Ve conducted a survey to examine the differential perceptions of cybersecurity rofessionals (n=15) and of general users (n=13) about access rules and passwords.
-Understanding the perceived reasonableness of cybersecurity policies offers opportunities for improvement, even if one finds users to be naive or misinformed.
-Only by understanding users' perceptions can we hope to better inform them and to respond to their needs.
-Often access rules make little sense to users and create barriers to performing one's work and even to achieving the mission of the organization. access rules and passwords, their perceptions manifest many misunderstandings; and thus approaches to improving security.
-A well-informed cybersecurity professional who understands the perceptions of general users will be in a better position to address users' Who Sets Policy?
-(Experts often less clear than most users) concerns, to establish user trust, and to educate the user by dispelling user misperceptions and legitimizing existing (or new and better) security measures.
-Aost general users assumed cybersecurity policy is set by executive management or egulators (69%), and about a quarter (23%) thought it was set by local leaders.
-Only 5% said they didn't know.
-In contrast-and very surprising given their jobs-60% of Limitations : This was only a pilot study.
-Sample sizes were very small; generalizing the results to larger populations is unwise.
-We are, however, expanding the research to larger samples and differing populations. he cybersecurity professionals said they didn't know who set the rules. he general users said or strongly suspected that input from users was used in setting cybersecurity rules.
-In contrast, again, only 20% of the cybersecurity professionals aid users' input was used in setting these policies.
-WHAT COMES NEXT Cybersecurity Rules Often Frustrate Cybersecurity Pros & Regular Users regarding password use and misuse via surveys, observations, DASH models, Mechanical furious
+We examined the differential perceptions of cybersecurity professionals and of general users about access rules and passwords.

+Often access rules make little sense to users and create barriers to performing one's work and even to achieving the mission of the organization.

+Who Sets Policy?
+(Experts often less clear than most users)

+Most general users assumed cybersecurity policy is set by executive management or regulators (69%), and about a quarter (23%) thought it was set by local leaders.
+Only 15% said they didn't know.
+In contrast-and very surprising given their jobs-60% of the cybersecurity professionals said they didn't know who set the rules.

+Different Beliefs about Users Involvement in Setting Policy: Almost half, 46%, of the general users said or strongly suspected that input from users was used in setting cybersecurity rules.
+In contrast, again, only 20% of the cybersecurity professionals said users' input was used in setting these policies.

+Cybersecurity Rules Often Frustrate Cybersecurity Pros & Regular Users
-72% of general users and 67% of pros frustrated by security rules... but seldom

-Pros wrote: "Sometimes the authentication is done with my real name; sometimes it's done with an arbitrary username I selected and sometimes it is done with [Enterprise name] ID.
+72% of general users and 67% of pros frustrated by security rules... but seldom furious Pros wrote: "Sometimes the authentication is done with my real name; sometimes it's done with an arbitrary username I selected and sometimes it is done with [Enterprise name] ID.
 I often forget which is which."

-•"Recalling multiple passwords each with different complexity rules."
+- "Recalling multiple passwords each with different complexity rules." - "Waiting so long when turning on/off the computer as it decrypts/encrypts information."

-•"Waiting so long when turning on/off the computer as it decrypts/encrypts information."
-General users' comments were remarkably similar in tone and levels of frustration.
+General users comments were remarkably similar in tone and levels of frustration.

-• "Passwords regularly forgotten (because they have to be changed).
+- "Passwords regularly forgotten (because they have to be changed).
 Delay in work (because password has changed).
-Confusion about usernames and passwords (multiple accounts and/ or passwords) Confusion about internal and external accounts (for example Microsoft business and private accounts)."
+Confusion about usernames and passwords (multiple accounts and/or passwords) Confusion about internal and external accounts (for example Microsoft business and private accounts)." - "Frustration.

-•"Frustration.
 Not able to do their job.
-Give up or don't care anymore."
+Give up or don't care anymore." - "Work delayed: 2 extra minutes like 10 times a day is true.
+Hate using the system."

 When is Circumvention Justified?
 "When do you think most personnel would find circumvention of the access rules is justified?
 (Check as many as applies.)"
 General Users Security Pros Critical task, e.g., saving a life, keeping the grid up 83% 79% When the rules are so foolish that nothing else makes sense 42% 57% Access associated with role(s) make no sense, e.g., members of the same team can't see all of the information because only some have official access 17% 36% When allocation of access is foolish, e.g., people hired before November have access but others with similar functions and responsibilities don't 28% 9% When everyone else is circumventing a specific rule 58% 43% When people were officially taught to use a workaround 58% 71%